Akash4317/Indeed_software_Development/Software_Development.md

 #### Q.3 one strategy to keep file writes atomic is to

 - [ ] configure appropriate  system settings such as KEEP_FILE_WRITE_ATOMIC
-- [ ] write to a temporary  file, then rename the temporary file to the  original file via the system setting
+- [x] write to a temporary  file, then rename the temporary file to the  original file via the system setting
 - [ ] use a write-through cache to store the file until it can be written automatically
 - [ ] write a file once read it back  and then rewrite it
 - [ ] concatenate the new file to the existing file

+➡️  The option that best ensures atomicity in file writes is writing to a temporary file and then renaming it to the original file name.

 ##